 memory assigned to that queue / # of slots

 Since each queue is assigned a fixed percentage of a cluster’s memory (a value you’ll set when you configure your WLM queue), adding more slots will decrease the memory per slot.

 Disk-based queries cause two major problems:

 When the frequency of disk-based queries goes up, a chain reaction can occur.
-More I/O causes more CPU, which in turn make queries run slower, increasing concurrency overall.
+More I/O causes more CPU, which in turn make queries run slower, increasing overall concurrency.

-As a rule of thumb, maintain your queues so that on average fewer than 10% of queries go disk-based.
+As a rule of thumb, maintain your queues such that fewer than 10% of queries go disk-based.

 The Amazon Redshift COPY command takes advantage of the parallel architecture and is the recommended way of moving data into Redshift.
 The COPY command is optimized, but the COPY operation is still expensive.
-The best practice is to only copy in rows that are needed.
+The best practice is to only copy rows that you need.